cytoscape/ipycytoscape/docs/source/contributing.rst

     cd docs
     make watch

 In a few seconds your web browser should open up the documentation.
-Now whenever you save a file the documentation will automatically regenerate and the webpage will refresh for you!
+Now whenever you save a source ``rst`` file the documentation will automatically regenerate and the webpage will refresh for you!
+However, if you are writing a notebook that is included in the documentation via ``nblink`` then you will need to manually rebuild to capture the changes to that file.